Cancer Types – Ovarian Cancer

 About the ovaries

-Ovaries are the primary source of a woman’s sex hormones, estrogen and progesterone.
-These hormones influence breast growth, body shape, and body hair, and regulate the menstrual cycle and pregnancy.
-During menopause, the ovaries stop releasing eggs and producing sex hormones.
+The ovaries are part of a woman’s reproductive system.
+Every woman has 2 ovaries, with 1 located on each side of the uterus.
+They are almond-shaped and about 1.5 inches long.
+These glands contain germ cells, also called eggs.
+Ovaries are the primary source of estrogen and progesterone.
+These hormones influence breast growth, body shape, body hair, and regulate the menstrual cycle and pregnancy.
+During menopause, the ovaries stop releasing eggs and producing certain hormones.

-Germ cell tumor.
+- Germ cell malignancies.
 This uncommon type of ovarian cancer develops in the egg-producing cells of the ovaries.
-This type of tumor is more common for women ages 10 to 29.
+Germ cell malignancies typically occur in females aged 10 to 29 years.

 Read more about ovarian cancer here.